-A serial flash (QSPI interface) is used on the D10-Agilex board for AS mode boot.
+A serial flash (QSPI interface) is reserved (The flash device does not solder on) on the D10-Agilex board for AS mode boot.
 When the Agilex FPGA is running in AS mode, the SDM (Secure device manager) block in the FPGA will actively go to the serial flash to read the stored configuration file to boot the FPGA.
 To use AS mode, the MSEL[2:0] pins must be set to "001" (See Setup Configure Mode part of the section 2.3 for detailed).
-User can the use Intel

-Quartus Prime Programmer tool to program the serial flash device through JTAG interface.
+User can use Intel Quartus Prime Programmer tool to program the serial flash device through JTAG interface.
 The SDM in the FPGA will emulate AS programming.
-The manufacturer and part number of the serial flash are Micron and MT25QU128ABA8E12-0S/T.
+The manufacturer and part number of the serial flash are Micron and MT25QU128ABA8E12-0S1T.